A Style Guide for Students Writing Papers and Reports

 Some go the opposite way and omit spaces where they should appear, e.g.:

-Before parentheses
+Before opening or after closing parentheses

 Why should an opening parenthesis be glued to the preceding word?
 No matter whether this introduces an acronym or a non-essential remark, the outside of the parentheses like air to breath.